-The acronym for “Leave Nothing But Footprints,” this Toronto-based brand boasts certified Cozysoft bamboo-viscose fabric and organic cotton, limited packaging, and working with trusted, ethical factories and suppliers in China.
+Meaning “Our Time on Earth,” this Toronto-based brand boasts certified Cozysoft bamboo-viscose fabric and organic cotton, limited packaging, and working with trusted, ethical factories and suppliers in China.

 With a location on beautiful Bowen Island, Movement Global’s versatile bamboo items are all made in Canada.

 Kits-based designer Lauralye makes super soft, organic bamboo-cotton blended dresses and other items, in 30 different styles.
 You choose one of 18 colours, and the sizes are super flexible.
 Her retailers change, so order or inquire online for where you can try on samples in Vancouver.
 I’ve got 3 pieces from her now, and have my eye on more.
 Check out my review!

 Their site says it all: “We’ve democratized cruelty-free in an otherwise cruel and elitist space: fashion outerwear.
 Because someone had to, and we’re proud it’s us.
 We use high-tech synthetic fabrics that are nearly identical to animal-derived materials in warmth, comfort and style.
 Better believe we’ve got that Peta-approved stamp of approval to prove it.”
 From vegan leather jackets to raincoats and winter puffers for adults and kids, I could dress an entire family with their outerwear.

 With HQs in the high BC mountains, “so remote that we don’t even have cell reception up here,” Louis and Anik’s Nomads was founded almost 20 years ago.
 Their hemp apparel’s manufactured by a fair trade factory in China.